Pentesting beyond the basics — Cloud WAFs, reverse proxies, IPS, MVC routes (level: hard)

 examining the state and context of network connections

-(but typically not delving into the payloads of packets) - Web Application Firewall (WAF):
+(but typically not delving into the payloads of packets)

 Performs deep packet inspection